 - It should display the entire item with the screen on (if applicable)

-- The listing code should be displayed next to the item either written or printed on paper (not digitally added to the photo)
+- The listing code should be displayed next to the item, written on a piece of paper (not digitally added to the photo)

 - The listing code should not obstruct a clear view of the device

 - IMEI information should not be displayed in the verification photo

 The unique code is the “listing code” generated by Swappa after you create a listing.
 So yes, you will need to create a listing first before snapping your verification photo.
 Note how each photo shows the device with it’s screen on or at an angle to show the screen condition.

 By showing the item next to the unique listing code, it proves you (the seller) has physical possession of the device being sold.
 This prevents scammers from creating listings for high-dollar devices they do not actually have, for instance.
 It also keeps sellers from just providing stock photos or photos taken from someone else’s listing.

 What about for new items that are sealed in boxes?
 For new items: